 Ascites occurs as a result of an underlying condition with some being more common than others.

 - Liver issues: Portal hypertension is one kind of liver issue that commonly causes ascites in dogs.
 The free fluid that occurs due to liver problems usually looks similar to water and is due to circulation issues and low protein levels in the body.

-- Bladder rupture: If a bladder is unable to empty normally or traumatized it can rupture causing urine to accumulate in the abdomen.
+- Bladder rupture: If a bladder can't normally empty or it's been traumatized it can rupture.
+As a result, urine can accumulate in the abdomen.

-- Cancer: If a cancer causes inflammation of the abdominal lining it can then cause ascites.
+- Cancer: If cancer is inflaming the abdominal lining it can cause ascites.
 The ascites may be due to a bleeding tumor or circulatory issues.

 - Heart failure: Similarly to why liver issues can cause ascites, heart failure can lead to circulation issues and result in ascites.
 This is a fairly common reason for ascites in dogs.

-- Kidney issues: Another common reason why a dog might develop ascites is due to kidney dysfunction.
-This is due to protein being lost through the kidneys in a dog with kidney issues.
+- Kidney issues: Kidney dysfunction can cause a dog to develop ascites.
+This is due to protein lost through the kidneys.

 Diagnosing Ascites in Dogs